auxcodeood/Standard/Recommendations/Flutter/README.md

 ## 4-in-1

+One codebase can be combiled for four platforms:

 iOS

 Android

 www

-Desktop
+Desktop App

+Saves _at least_ 50% of the effort, compared to developing individually for each platform.

+All developers must know one technology, compared to developing individually for each platform.

+* Much easier access to talent.
+* Much easer crew and resources management.

 ## Modern

-since 2017

-## Close to native performance
+Current _State of the Art_.

+Since 2017.

+Modern Framework (Flutter) and Programming Language (Dart) which contain improvements compared to previous Framworks and Programming Languages.

+* Great motivation for the programmers, because they use current and future tools and approaches.

+## Indistingushable from Native Performance

-Rendering is made with speeds of 60 FPS / 120 FPS
+Rendering is made with speeds of 60 FPS / 120 FPS.

-## Fast development process
+## Fast Development Process

-Modern programming language

-Hot reload
+Hot Reload

+* Every code change is immediately visible w/o time to rebuild.

-Many UI widgets available
+Many UI Widgets Available

+* Native widgets for every platform (for example iOS, Android), which are very easy to use.